 Image & Voice Recognition technologies

-Program-wise, our development team follows a 2-step approach: detecting the area with an object on the picture and the actual recognition.
+Program-wise, our development team follows a 2-step approach: detecting the area with an object in the picture and the actual recognition.
 Once the object is detected, you need to crop the image and use the neural network for image recognition.
-This allows for lowering the neural network’s workload and increasing its performance.
+This allows for reducing the neural network’s workload and increasing its performance.

 The first basic step may be carried out by the neural network or even with the help of built-in smartphone features like CIDetector class of iOS Core Image library or the Face Detector class in Android.media API.
 On the second step, the neural network creates the multidimensional vector of the detected object.
 Then you can compare this vector with the sample vectors to complete the recognition process.